Venlo: Transport

 Venlo is connected to Germany by two motorways (Bundesautobahn 40 and Bundesautobahn 61), which connect to Düsseldorf, Duisburg, Cologne and the Ruhr area within one hour.

 Venlo railway station is a junction station.
 It provides regular connections to the Dutch cities of Eindhoven, Roermond and Nijmegen.
 Furthermore, it provides regular international connections to Germany, via Kaldenkirchen (the first stop in Germany), Viersen and Mönchengladbach to Düsseldorf and Hamm.

+The nearest airports to Venlo are Weeze Airport, located 32.2 km north and Düsseldorf Airport, located 62 km south east of the city.
+Amsterdam's Schiphol Airport is approximately 190 km north west of Venlo.
+NS operates direct train services between Venlo and Schiphol.

 Sports

 VVV-Venlo is a century-old football club that plays in De Koel Stadium.
 Founded on 7 February 1903, it is one of the first professional football clubs in the Netherlands.
 In recent years it has been a yo-yo club, winning the Eerste Divisie in 2009 and 2017 and being promoted to the highest Dutch professional football league, the Eredivisie, as a result.